syncore/ReflexAPI/README.md

 # ReflexAPI

-ReflexAPI is a .NET application that allows users to retrieve the current list of [Reflex] servers from Valve Software's Steam Master server.
-It is capable of returning the information as JSON (default), XML, and in other formats.
+ReflexAPI is a .NET (C#) back-end web service that allows users to retrieve the current list of [Reflex] servers from Valve Software's Steam Master server.
+It is capable of returning the information as JSON (default), XML, as well as in other formats.

 It features the following open source technologies: